-Break your food and travel expenses down further into "necessities" and "treats".
-This can be very highly subjective: a weekly dose of bubble tea can be a necessity to some and a treat to others.
-Always remember: we can be responsible with our finances without being too harsh on ourselves.
+Separate your food and travel expenses further into two groups: "necessities" or "treats".
+This can be highly subjective — a weekly cup of bubble tea can be a necessity to some but a treat to others.
+Always remember that we can be responsible with our finances without being too harsh on ourselves.
 It's about balancing #adulting and self-care.
-After all, millennials have a tendency to overspend and indulge, and you can definitely err on the side of caution when managing your spends.
+After all, many millennials have a tendency to overspend and indulge, and you can definitely err on the side of caution when managing your expenses.

 Step 4: Adjust personal budget based on preferred lifestyle

 Change is the only constant — the same is to be expected for budgeting as well.